7shi/dante-la-el/Inferno/MT/compare-en.md

 I will tell of the other things that I have seen there.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">9</td><td>
-I will tell about the other things that I observed there.
+I will tell of the other things that I have seen there.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">9</td><td>
 I will tell of the other things I saw there.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">9</td><td>
-I will tell of the other things which I saw there.
+I will tell of the other things that I saw there.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">9</td><td>
 I will tell of the other things that I saw there.